 Large clients often assign hundreds ( even thousands) of accounts to a collection agency in one go.
 This large batch is usually their past-due inventory accumulated over the years.

-Suppose a client submits a batch of 1000 accounts to the collection agency.
-These accounts are assigned to multiple debt collectors who will start sending collection demands or making phone calls to all these 1000 accounts in a matter of days.
-At least a few hundred concerned debtors will begin calling the client directly ( to pay, dispute the debt, complain, or other reasons).
-Although (in most cases) the debtor is directed to call the collection agency and not the client, a few debtors still call the client.
+Roughly one hundred concerned debtors will begin calling the client directly ( to pay, dispute the debt, complain, or other reasons).
+Although (in most cases) the debtor is directed to call the collection agency and not the client, a small percentage of debtors still call the client ( say 10% of the total assignments).

-The front-line person in the client’s office receiving these debtor calls quickly gets overwhelmed (at least temporarily for a few weeks).
-This high inbound call volume catches the client by surprise.
-Although the client will collect a lot of money quickly, they will surely need additional hands to cope with these debtor calls and inform the collection agency about the payments the received for these accounts.
-An update to your internal accounting software will also be required.
+Although the client will collect a lot of money quickly, they will surely need additional hands to cope with these debtor calls and inform the collection agency about the payments they received for these accounts.
+You must also post an update in your internal accounting software (like Quickbooks).

 There are two ways to handle this situation: